-Oceanit is launching the Aloha AI Network as a collaborative infrastructure/service for students to use as they learn the fundamentals of machine learning, deep learning neural networks, and computer vision.
+The Aloha AI Network is a collaborative infrastructure/service for students to use as they learn the fundamentals of AI machine learning, deep learning neural networks, and computer vision.

-Designed to be student-friendly, but industrial strength, the Aloha AI Network consists of three parts: Toolbox "edge" hardware devices that are setup locally, in depth training and eLearning tools from Oceanit experts, and cloud platform services to process captured data in a shareable, collaborative way.
+Designed to be student-friendly, but industrial strength, the Aloha AI Network consists of three parts: Toolbox "edge" hardware sensors that are setup locally, in-depth training and eLearning tools from Oceanit experts, and an app utilizing cloud platform services to process captured data in a shareable, collaborative way.

 At the “edge” of Aloha AI, Oceanit provides AI-based IoT devices capable of simple image recognition computer vision functions; detecting & tracking objects such as people, dogs, cars, etc. Aloha AI's edge system allows student users to learn about, develop, and build simple machine learning models for object detection.